richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

 # Data Acquisition: Azure Cost Management API

-This documentation consolidates previously-released documentation regarding acquisition of data using the Azure Cost Management API via Data Factory and Logic App.
+This documentation consolidates newly-crafted and previously-released Azure Cost Management API data acquisition documentation.

-For any of these resource types, your answer to "why use X?" may be as simple as the fact that you favor that solution type.

-You might also consider the following Pros and Cons.
+Three Resource Type-based methods are included in corresponding sections below.

 | Resource Type | Pros                                     | Cons                                                         |
 | ------------- | ---------------------------------------- | ------------------------------------------------------------ |
 | Data Factory  | - Familiar orchestration engine          | - Nested iteration not possible                              |
 | Logic App     | - More accessible to low-code developers | - Interface can be challenging<br />- Processing is slow<br />- Not possible to gauge progress while iterating |
 | Function      | - More accessible to C# developers       |                                                              |

+Beyond the listed Pros and Cons, your answer to "why use X?" may be as simple as the fact that you favor that solution type.

 ### Step 1a: Prepare Infrastructure